 Top 12 Family Games

-Why 10?
-Because we came up with 8 in 2019 and we have 2 new ones to add in 2020!
+Why 12?
+Because we came up with 8 in 2019, added 2 more in 2020, and we have another 2 more in 2021!
 And because these are the games we play in heavy rotation.
 We wouldn’t want to drop any of them from the list and we wouldn’t want to grasp at straws to add more.
-These, quite simply, are the games we like to play at family game night – in no particular order:
+These, quite simply, are the games we like to play as a family.

 Forbidden Island – a cooperative game